What is a zero-knowledge proof? ZKPs explained in different levels.

 The invention of the zero-knowledge proof

 ZKPs were invented In 1985 by Shafi Goldwasser, Silvio Micali, and Charles Rackoff.
-The trio wrote a paper introducing zero-knowledge proofs titled "The Knowledge Complexity of Interactive Proof-Systems," which helped lay a solid foundation for the growth of zero-knowledge proofs.
-In their quest for finding efficient methods of communicating proof, GMR (Goldwasser, Micali, & Rackoff) devised the concept of zero-knowledge proofs – which could be used to prove that a theorem ‘T’ is true without conveying any additional information.
+The trio wrote a paper introducing zero-knowledge proofs titled "The Knowledge Complexity of Interactive Proof-Systems," which helped lay a solid foundation for the growth of ZKPs.
+In their quest for finding efficient methods of communicating proof, GMR (Goldwasser, Micali, & Rackoff) devised this concept – which could be used to prove that a theorem ‘T’ is true without conveying any additional information.

 People have used several examples to describe ZKPs since they were created, with one of the most popular ones being the following: